-Students are encouraged to arrive at school 10 minutes prior to the start of 1^{st} hour.
-The first bell alerting students to attend 1^{st} hour sounds at 7:55 am.
-The official school day runs from 8:00 am - 3:52 pm.
-During this time students are expected to abide by the Cokeville High School policies, the LCSD #2 policies, and the requests of CHS teachers and staff members.
+Students are encouraged to arrive at school 10 minutes prior to the start of $1^{\rm st}$ hour.
+The first bell alerting students to attend $1^{\rm st}$ hour sounds at 7:50 am.
+The official school day runs from 7:55 am - 4:00 pm.
+While on campus, students are expected to abide by the Cokeville High School policies, the LCSD #2 policies, and the requests of CHS teachers and staff members.

-Once students arrive on campus they are expected to stay on campus.
+Once students arrive on campus they are expected to stay on campus with the exception of lunch where students are allowed to leave campus.
 Students are not to leave campus during regular school hours without first following the appropriate check out procedures.
 (See Cokeville High School attendance policy.)